jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

     parameter S0 = 0, S1 = 1;

     // Sequential always block for state updating
-    // This block responds to the positive edge of the clock or the positive edge of the reset. always @(posedge clk or posedge reset) begin if (reset)
+    // This block responds to the clock's positive edge or the reset's positive edge. always @(posedge clk or posedge reset) begin if (reset)
             state <= S0; // On reset, go to state S0
         else
-            state <= nextstate; // On clock, move to the next state end
+            state <= nextstate; // On the clock, move to the next state end

     // Combinational always block to determine the output based on the current state